CF Industries Holdings Inc. (CF) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for CF Industries Holdings Inc. (CF) is $98.69, which is $25.35 above the current market price.
-The public float for CF is 195.35M and currently, short sellers hold a 2.47% of that float.
-On April 14, 2023, CF’s average trading volume was 2.86M shares.
+The average price point forecasted by analysts for CF Industries Holdings Inc. (CF) is $95.32, which is $24.16 above the current market price.
+The public float for CF is 195.35M, and currently, short sellers hold a 2.47% ratio of that float.
+The average trading volume of CF on April 19, 2023 was 2.82M shares.

 CF’s Market Performance

-CF’s stock has seen a 5.30% increase for the week, with a 3.26% rise in the past month and a -8.34% fall in the past quarter.
-The volatility ratio for the week is 3.31%, and the volatility levels for the past 30 days are at 3.36% for CF Industries Holdings Inc. The simple moving average for the past 20 days is 6.22% for CF’s stock, with a -17.06% simple moving average for the past 200 days.
+CF’s stock has seen a -3.22% decrease for the week, with a 5.82% rise in the past month and a -12.72% fall in the past quarter.
+The volatility ratio for the week is 2.78%, and the volatility levels for the past 30 days are at 3.21% for CF Industries Holdings Inc. The simple moving average for the last 20 days is 2.39% for CF stock, with a simple moving average of -19.06% for the last 200 days.

 Analysts’ Opinion of CF